 Leave Gyantse, and drive about 2 hours to Shigatse City (altitude: 3,800m), the second-largest city in Tibet.

-After breakfast, set out to chase the dream journey to the peak of the world - Mount Everest.
+After sightseeing, set out to chase the dream journey to the peak of the world - Mount Everest.
 Departing from Shigatse city, via Lhatse, you will witness spectacular high plateau views that you can never see in other places - super blue sky, float light clouds, stretching snow mountains, endless grasslands...
 The most highlighting moment is when you get to Gawula Pass (5,250m) where you get off the car to marvel at the spectacular scenery of five glorious peaks over 8,000 meters, Mt.
 Makalu (8,463m), Mt.
 Lotse (8,516m), Mt Everest (8,844m), Mt.
 Cho Oyu (8,201m) and Mt.
 Shishapama (8,020m) dominating on Himalaya Ranges from left to right.
 Keep driving about 2 hours from Gawula, you will reach Mount Everest Scenic Area Parking Lot where you will shift on to an eco-bus to visit Rongbuk Monastery (altitude: 5,100m), the highest monastery in the world as well as the best photography location to take photos of the intoxicating view of Mt.
 Everest, and spend some time exploring the Everest Base Camp.

 Accommodation: if you visit Mount Everest during off season (November to April), you will accommodate at Rongbuk Guest House near the Rongbuk Monastery; if you visit Mount Everest during the peak season (May to October), you will accommodate at the Tibetan Tents Camp which is only run between May and October by local Tibetans.
 It is near Rongbuk Monastery as well.
 The accommodation at both places is very simple and basic, only dorm beds with communal squat toilets are available.
 Duvets, heated blankets and hot water will be provided, and you are suggested to bring your own sleeping bag and toilet paper.
 There is no running water, sinks or showers.
 The dining room just offers basic breakfast and dinner without menu.

-Tips of today: 1) currently Rongbuk Monastery is the closest place on Mount Everest tourists can reach.
+Tips for today: 1) currently Rongbuk Monastery is the closest place on Mount Everest tourists can reach.
 The original Everest Base Camp and its tablet marker have been moved to Rongbuk Monastery area; 2) Remember to dress warmly all the time and avoid strenuous activity to prevent from high altitude sickness.

 Wake up early to enjoy the marvelous sunrise on the peak of the world from Rongbuk Monastery.
 You will see the top part of Mount Everest is covered by snow and ice all the year round.
 When the sun shines on the mountain, the peak is like a giant golden pyramid.
 More often, the thick freely moves clouds and fogs, seems as if a flag with the mast of the peak was swinging, will shroud the peak.
 This peculiar phenomenon of Mt.
 Everest is known as “Flag Cloud”.
 An additional wonder generated here are the bright glaciers, where ices are formed into various shapes like bridges, pagodas and others.